andreabecerrab/neve/README.md

 Tested keyboard navigation through the site.

 ## 🎢 Data
-Embebed json inside app and fetch data from paylod.service.ts.
-"Fake" call to simulate fecth from and endpoint.
+Embedded JSON data is used within the app and retrieved via payload.service.ts.
+The service simulates an API call to mimic fetching data from an endpoint.
-Created interfaces for each component sections.
-Models can be found inside models/model.ts.
+Interfaces are defined for each component section, and all models can be found in models/model.ts.
 🔮Future: fetch from an exisint backend.
 For this 2 proposals.
   1. Fetch a complete json for static content that doesn't change too much over time.
 Allow edition from a json-editor.
   2. Create independent endpoint calls for each section for example news, images. (example: linecheck/news)

+## 🐝 Considerations
+API can be structured with a consistency of ({ id, type, attributes }) for predictable data handling in each section.
+TypeScript interfaces and runtime checks ensure payload validity.
+Performance can be optimized with caching for images, fonts, main texts.
+Can use preload of fonts, also can add a theme-service that loads tokens to support multiple themes.

 ## 🚀 Deploy
 Use github action to deploy a static web app. (file: .github/workflows/deploy.yml)